Walabot-Projects/WalabotMQTT/README.md

             Returns: True/ False on success/ failure
 - get_data - Fills a given data dictionary\
             Returns: True/ False on success/ failure
 - Defines broker connection properties: ip address, port, username and password.
+- Defines unique conection_id which will define the shared topic with the app.